kyma-project/community/guidelines/content-guidelines/screenshots.md

 - Do not overuse screenshots and limit  visual noise.
 - Do not use directional indicators such as "above" and "below" to refer to screenshots.
 Instead, include a brief introduction before each screenshot that describes its purpose and any necessary details.
 - Do not include the mouse pointer in your screenshots, unless it shows a function related to the content.
-- Do not include unnecessary elements, such as the browser toolbar, in your screenshots.
+- Do not include unnecessary elements, such as the browser toolbar.
 Include only elements that are relevant in a matter of a given content.

 For details on how to format screenshots and their elements in the Kyma documents, see the particular document sections.